shuding/nextra/.changeset/bright-pots-taste.md

 'nextra-theme-docs': patch
 ---

-fix showing sidebar when darkmode is turned off
+fix showing toggle sidebar button when darkmode is turned off and i18n was not set